marmelab/react-admin/docs/EditableDatagrid.md

 -   `openStandaloneCreateForm`: A function to open the create form.
 -   `closeStandaloneCreateForm`: A function to close the create form.

+For instance, the following example displays a custom message when the list is empty, and a button to open the create form:

 ```tsx
 import React from 'react';